blaisewf/rvc-cli/README.md

 - **Tensorboard**: `/tensorboard`
 - **Download**: `/download`

-You can make POST requests to these endpoints with the same required parameters as in CLI mode.
+Make POST requests to these endpoints with the same required parameters as in CLI mode.

 ### Credits

-The RVC CLI is built on the foundations of the following projects:
+The RVC CLI builds upon the foundations of the following projects:

 - [ContentVec](https://github.com/auspicious3000/contentvec/) by auspicious3000
 - [HIFIGAN](https://github.com/jik876/hifi-gan) by jik876